YouSayData/waikato_r4ds/README.md

 ## Classes
 ### 1: Introduction & Data Visualisation
-Chapters covered:
+*Chapters covered:*
-1-2 Introduction
+- 1-2 Introduction
-3 Data Visualisation
+- 3 Data Visualisation

 ### 2: R Workflows & R Markdown Intro
-Chapters covered:
+*Chapters covered:*
-4 Workflow Basics
+- 4 Workflow Basics
-6 Workflow Scripts
+- 6 Workflow Scripts
-8 Workflow Projects
+- 8 Workflow Projects
-(not in book) Record Keeping with Notebooks and Markdown
+- (not in book) Record Keeping with Notebooks and Markdown

 ### 3: Data Transformation
-Chapters covered:
+*Chapters covered:*
-5 Data Transformation
+- 5 Data Transformation

 ### Assesment 1: Visualisation

 ### 4: Exploratory Data Analysis
-Chapters covered:
+*Chapters covered:*
-7 Exploratory Data Analysis
+- 7 Exploratory Data Analysis

 ### 5: Data Structure and Import Data
-Chapters covered:
+*Chapters covered:*
-11 Data import
+- 11 Data import
-20 Vectors
+- 20 Vectors
-10 Tibbles
+- 10 Tibbles

 ### 6: Tidy Data  / Relational Data
-Chapters covered:
+*Chapters covered:*
-12 Tidy data
+- 12 Tidy data
-13 Relational data
+- 13 Relational data

 ### 7: Data Types Focus: Strings, Factors, Dates
-Chapters covered:
+*Chapters covered:*
-14 Strings
+- 14 Strings
-15 Factors
+- 15 Factors
-16 Dates and times
+- 16 Dates and times

 ### 8: Programming Style & Principles
-Chapters covered:
+*Chapters covered:*
-(not in book) Intro Programming
+- (not in book) Intro Programming
-18 Pipes
+- 18 Pipes
-19 Functions
+- 19 Functions

 ### 9: Iteration
-Chapers covered:
+*Chapters covered:*
-21 Iteration
+- 21 Iteration

 ### Assesment 2: Basic Analysis

 ### 10: Introduction to Modelling
-Chapters covered:
+*Chapters covered:*
-22 Introduction
+- 22 Introduction
-23 Model basics
+- 23 Model basics

 ### 11: Model Building
-Chapters covered:
+*Chapters covered:*
-24 Model building
+- 24 Model building

 ### 12: Using Many Models
-Chapters covered:
+*Chapters covered:*
-25 Many models
+- 25 Many models

 ### 13: Using tidymodels
-(not in book) tidymodels
+- (not in book) tidymodels

 ### 14: RMarkdown
-Chapters covered:
+*Chapters covered:*
-27 R Markdown
+- 27 R Markdown

 ### 15: Graphics for Communication
-Chapters covered:
+*Chapters covered:*
-28 Graphics for communication
+- 28 Graphics for communication
-(not in book) patchwork
+- (not in book) patchwork

 ### 16: RMarkdown extended
-Chapters covered:
+*Chapters covered:*
-29 R Markdown formats
+- 29 R Markdown formats
-(not in book) further presentation formats
+- (not in book) further presentation formats
-30 R Markdown workflow
+- 30 R Markdown workflow

 ### 17: Version Management with git
-(not in book) Working with github to find, re-use, version control, collaborate on and store code
+- (not in book) Working with github to find, re-use, version control, collaborate on and store code

 ### 18: Working with databases in R
-(not in book) Finding data in our data warehouse (Snowflake), getting it out to use, and putting it in if required.
+- (not in book) Finding data in our data warehouse (Snowflake), getting it out to use, and putting it in if required.

 ### Assesment 3: Data Retrieval & Modelling

 ### 19: Building Dashboards for Colleagues and Collaborators
-(not in book) Building Dash Boards with RShiny
+- (not in book) Building Dash Boards with RShiny

 ### 20: Geospatial Visualisations
-(not in book) Brief introduction to geospatial visualisation and analysis
+- (not in book) Brief introduction to geospatial visualisation and analysis